semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 #### Variables with different scales

 Variables can have different scales.
-To reduce visual noise, we recommend that you don't show values on the axes. **The example below is not the recommendation, it's for illustration purpose only.**
+To reduce visual noise, we recommend that you don't show values on the axes. **The example below isn’t the recommendation, it's for illustration purpose only.**

 ![Radar chart with variables that have different scales.](static/scales-3.png)